-Procedures for Non-Academic Matters
+6.7.3 Procedures for Non-Academic Matters

-Allegations of misconduct may arise from an individual student, group of students, faculty member, adjunct faculty member, clinical preceptor or staff member.
+Allegations of misconduct may arise from an individual student, group of students, faculty member, clinical preceptor or staff member.
 For issues arising from Honor Code, Code of Misconduct, or professionalism violations, the person(s) identifying the issue(s) should report the issue(s) to the Director of Student Affairs or the respective Associate Dean (Biomedical or Clinical) within seven (7) calendar days of the incident.

 The Director of Student Affairs or respective Associate Dean will collect documentation which may be relevant to the alleged violation.
 This may include, but is not limited to, a written report from the student(s), faculty or staff involved with the incident(s).
-In the case where students are reporting the suspected violation, unless required at a hearing, confidentiality of the reporting student is maintained, and the Director of Student Affairs or respective Associate Dean will present the reporting student's testimony.
+In the case where students are reporting the suspected violation, unless required at a hearing, waived by the subject(s) of the alleged violation, or required by law, confidentiality of the reporting student is maintained, and the Director of Student Affairs or respective Associate Dean will present the reporting student's testimony.
 Dated notes are taken to describe the discussion.